IvanoDaneri/SpringBootJWT/readme.txt

 1) basic configuration: any user is authorized to access the URLs of the rest exposed by rest controllers (CompanyController, EmployeeController).
-2) JWT configuration: carries out Authentication and Authorization by implementing the OAuth 2.0 JWT (Json Web Token) standard which provides a validity token with a fixed expiry time.
+2) JWT configuration: carries out Authentication and Authorization by implementing the OAuth 2.0 JWT (Json Web Token) standard which provides a valid session token with a fixed expiry time.

 Enable of security configuration 1 or 2 is operated by the jwtSecurity property defined in the application properties (application.properties, property: spring.security.jwt).
-Validity token duration is fixed by the sessionDuration property defined in the application properties (application.properties, property: spring.security.jwt.session-duration).
+Valid session token duration is fixed by the sessionDuration property defined in the application properties (application.properties, property: spring.security.jwt.session-duration).

 Let's see the WebSecurityConfig SpringBoot configuration class:

 @EnableGlobalMethodSecurity(securedEnabled = true, prePostEnabled = true)
 @EnableWebSecurity